© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of chapel in Lindley Park is a scheduled monument protected by Historic England under reference 1005075.
 View the official record →

-The remains of a chapel in Lindley Park is an ancient monument located in Leicestershire comprising the surviving structural elements of a medieval religious building.
+The remains of a chapel in Lindley Park is a fragmentary ecclesiastical structure located in Leicestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005075.

 Remains of chapel in Lindley Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005075.